bcanfield/cronicorn/.github/instructions/project-structure.instructions.md

-# Code Organization & Developer Search Guide

-*A concise blueprint for AI agents and developers to locate, understand, and extend features end-to-end.*

 ---
+applyTo: "**"
+---
+A blueprint to locate, understand, and extend features end-to-end

-## 🗂️ Project Overview
+# 🗂️ Project Overview

 * **Monorepo** managed by **pnpm workspaces**
 * **TypeScript** throughout